 In the field of cosmetic surgery, getting a nose job is considered a run of the mill task.
 Because other facial procedures like a complete face lift are more comprehensive and complicated, a nose job is one of the safest and least invasive options, out of all cosmetic treatments.

 Having said that, it is still vital for all patients coming in for a Rhinoplasty to be prepared, mentally and physically.
-Unknown to many, getting a cosmetic treatment of the likes of a Rhinoplasty means one has to change the way they live.
+Unknown to many, getting a cosmetic treatment of the likes of a Rhinoplasty means one has to change the way he or she lives.
 Understand that your body is being asked to put in a lot of effort and resources to heal and accept the new changes; therefore, the least a patient can do is adopt a healthier lifestyle.

-Being members of the American Society of Plastic Surgeons, Dr. Agullo and Dr. Palladino specialize in Rhinoplasty procedures and the care required before and after the surgery.
-They advise all their patients to switch to a protein rich diet weeks before the procedure is scheduled.
+Being a member of the American Society of Plastic Surgeons, Dr. Agullo specializes in Rhinoplasty procedures and the care required before and after the surgery.
+He advises all his patients to switch to a protein-rich diet weeks before the procedure is scheduled.
 A greater percentage of protein in the diet makes the body stronger and gives the immune system more fuel to speed up the recovery process after the surgery.